-In addition to BRCA1 and BRCA2, there are other genes in which rare faults can also increase the risk of cancer.
+In addition to BRAC1, BRAC2 and PALB2, there are other genes in which faults can also increase the risk of cancer.
+However, finding faults in these genes is even more rare.

 How high is my risk?

 The lifetime risk of breast cancer and cancer of the ovaries and fallopian tubes varies depending on the type of gene fault in your family.